How to Import Python File Again

 script.py

-We can also assign a shorter proper noun for the module using an import-as statement:
+We can also assign a shorter proper noun for the module using an import

 This works even if in that location are multiple levels of subdirectories.
 For example, if we had the following directory structure: